-This view lists the offline ranges for datafiles.
-It corresponds to the V\$OFFLINE\RANGE view.
+This view lists the offline ranges for data files.
+It corresponds to the V\$OFFLINE_RANGE view.

-An offline range is created for a datafile when its tablespace is first altered to be offline normal or read-only, and then subsequently altered to be online or read/write.
-Note that no offline range is created if the datafile itself is altered to be offline or if the tablespace is altered to be offline immediate.
+An offline range is created for a data file when its tablespace is first altered to be offline normal or read-only, and then subsequently altered to be online or read/write.
+No offline range is created if the data file itself is altered to be offline or if the tablespace is altered to be offline immediate.

-Column Datatype Description DB_KEY NUMBER The primary key for the target database.
-Use this column to form a join with almost any other catalog view.
+Column Data Type Description DB_KEY NUMBER The primary key for the target database.
+Use this column to join with almost any other catalog view.
 DBINC_KEY NUMBER The primary key for the incarnation of the target database.
-Use this column to form a join with RC_DATABASE_INCARNATION.
+Use this column to join with RC_DATABASE_INCARNATION.
 DB_NAME VARCHAR2(8) The DB_NAME of the database incarnation to which this record belongs.
 RECID NUMBER The record identifier for the offline range from V\$OFFLINE_RANGE.
 RECID and STAMP form a concatenated primary key that uniquely identifies this record in the target database control file.
 STAMP NUMBER The stamp for the offline range from V\$OFFLINE_RANGE.
 RECID and STAMP form a concatenated primary key that uniquely identifies this record in the target database control file.
-FILE# NUMBER The absolute file number of the datafile.
-CREATION_CHANGE# NUMBER The SCN at datafile creation.
-OFFLINE_CHANGE# NUMBER The SCN taken when the datafile was taken offline.
+FILE# NUMBER The absolute file number of the data file.
+CREATION_CHANGE# NUMBER The SCN at data file creation.
+OFFLINE_CHANGE# NUMBER The SCN taken when the data file was taken offline.
 ONLINE_CHANGE# NUMBER The online checkpoint SCN.
 ONLINE_TIME DATE The online checkpoint time.
 CF_CREATE_TIME DATE The time of control file creation.